Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Butter spritz cookies are a variation of butter cookies and are pressed with a cookie press into different Christmas shapes and decorated with different types of holiday sprinkles or colors.
-The main difference with spritz cookies is they have almond extract and are pressed into shapes.
+Buttery homemade spritz cookies are a variation of butter cookies that are pressed with a cookie press into Christmas shapes and decorated with holiday sprinkles or colors.
+The shape and soft almond flavor of a spritz cookie is what sets it apart!

 These traditional buttery and sweet cookies are so yummy and a very pretty addition to any baking tray or cookie exchange.
 This recipe allows you to choose whether you want a softer or crunchier cookie which makes this the best spritz cookie recipe around.
 They freeze well and are something everyone looks forward to!